avonmoll/ifacconf-typst/template.typ

   set enum(indent: 10pt, body-indent: 9pt)
   set list(indent: 10pt, body-indent: 9pt)

-  // Configure Tables
-  // NOTE: more specific rules (e.g., "where" rules) need to come before more general rules for the same element show figure.caption.where(kind: "table"): set align(center) show figure.where(kind: "table"): set figure.caption(position: top)

   // Configure Figures
   // NOTE: multiline show rules using a code block do not seem to be working